There are no tickets available at this time.

 Adult admission is only $6, and there are discounts for students and youths.
 The food is below average in pricing and parking is free.
 These are all good things, and this is a great place to spend an afternoon or evening, just watching hockey.
 There's no pretense, just sit back and listen to the crash of the boards and the click of the puck roaming stick to stick during a power play.

 There are well over 100 players who have begun their careers in the USHL, and made it to the NHL.
-Current NHL stars Patrick Kane, Joe Pavelski, and Patrick Sharp.
+Current NHL stars Patrick Kane, Joe Pavelski, and Patrick Sharp started in the USHL.
 Even Gordie Howe got his start in this league, with the Omaha Knights.
-The pint is that you will likely be seeing future NHL players on the ice, so make a note so you can tell a story of you remember them when.
+The point is that you will likely be seeing future NHL players on the ice, so make a note so you can tell a story of you remember them when.

 Also, there is a great pro shop located inside the facility.
 Worth a look for any hockey player at any level.